4dboard/Proxy-yxorP/README.md

 ## yxorP Headless SAAS(y), Multi-tenancy Proxy + Backend (GUI) included, PHP CURL+Composer are Optional

+yxorP is a PHP-based proxy application that is very lightweight and easily customizable per user needs.
+The standalone library was designed with the intention of providing a system that is not only easy to extend and alter, but also facilitates rapid and simple customization through plugins and themes.

 📢 [ [ ARCHITECTURE](https://github.com/4dboard/Proxy-yxorP/wiki) ]
 ⚡ [ [ DEVELOPERS](https://github.com/4dboard/Proxy-yxorP/blob/main/docs/index.md) ]
 🌈 [ [DOCUMENTATION](https://4dboard.github.io/Proxy-yxorP/docs/) ]